sagepublishing/sage_tools_social_science/docs/tools_whitepaper2.md

 Two key organisations are supporting the teams that are either thinking about or already working on different models for their open-source tools.
-The Software Sustainability Institute provides guidance and support around open source code for research---anything from tips on building a community to continuous integration.^37^ The Apereo Foundation^38^ is a membership organisation that offers guidance and incubation opportunities for teams working on open source technologies for learning and research, to be used within higher-education institutions.
+The Software Sustainability Institute provides [guidance and support around open source code for research](https://www.software.ac.uk/resources/guides/guides-developers)---anything from tips on building a community to continuous integration.
+The [Apereo Foundation](https://www.apereo.org/) is a membership organisation that offers guidance and incubation opportunities for teams working on open source technologies for learning and research, to be used within higher-education institutions.